 First, do not throw food down the sink.
 While smaller particles of food will likely make their way into the sink when you’re rinsing or washing dishes, avoid throwing large pieces of food down there.
 Especially coffee grounds.

 Another major cause is grease.
 Avoid allowing large amounts of grease into the sink as that is a major cause of clogged drains.

 For a kitchen sink, you can also try using hot water, white vinegar, and baking soda.
 However, if it’s a grease clog, it may be helpful to use hot water and dish detergent (which cuts grease) to clear a kitchen drain—once treated, flush with hot water.

 Still slow?
 Repeat as necessary.

 Need a good local plumber?
 Agentis Plumbing is available 24/7.
 And we don’t charge overtime rates for nights, weekends, or holidays!
-Voted best plumber in the Lehigh Valley over 9 years in a row.
+Voted the best plumber in the Lehigh Valley over nine years in a row.